-The term “indium bonding” in thin film coating industry, simply speaking, refers to bond two (or more) sputtering targets with indium (In), or one (or more) with indium plate together.
+The term “indium bonding” in the thin film coating industry, simply speaking, refers to bonding two (or more) sputtering targets with indium (In), or one (or more) indium plates together.

 Indium can be uniquely used in lower temperature solders, is one of the softest materials.
 Indium is preferred for target bonding because of its excellent thermal conductivity of all available bonds.
 In addition, indium is the most efficient material at drawing heat away from the sputtering target.
 Most materials can be indium bonded and there are just a few exceptions.

 Apart from indium bonding, indium is also popular for a variety of uses and purposes, such as creating alloys, photoconductors, and thermistors.